sassoftware/medical-resource-optimization/README.md

 ## Code files

-This section will describe the code files.
+This section will describe the code files in the *mro_main_code* folder.

 - **cc_data_prep** : is a macro to pre-processes the data files, to clean invalid entries and duplicate entries.
 Invalid entries are the data entries which are not consistent under the defined hierarchy.
 The macro takes all the input files (input_capacity, input_demand, input_demand_forecast, input_financials, input_service_attributes, input_utilization, input_opt_parameters) and creates clean input files, as the output, to be used by subsequent models (forecasting and optimization model).
 Note that there are two input demand files - historical demand data and forecasted demand data.
 One of these files is pre-processed and used as the demand file based on a parameter in the input_opt_parameters table.

 - **cc_forecast_demand** : is a macro which,
 (1) takes in historical demand values (input_demand) by inpatient/outpatient and medical/surgical categories, at each facility, services, and sub-services hierarchy and creates a forecasted demand for the defined planning horizon.
 The macro gives two options to generate forecast - time series model (or) year-over-year method.
 The selection of the forecast method can be done using a parameter in input_opt_parameters.
 (2) takes in input_demand_forecast and sets it as forecasted demand.

 - **cc_optimize** : is the optimization code.
 This macro reads the pre-processed input files from the cc_data_prep macro and forecasted demand file from the cc_forecast-demand macro.
 It then generates the optimization model, solves the model, and creates various output tables like reopening plan, resource usage etc.
-The optimization model can be accessed from this link.
+The .tex file used to generate the optimization model can be accessed from mro_documentation\mro_formulation.tex.

 - **cc_execute** : is a macro which executes the *cc_data_prep*, *cc_forecast_demand*, and *cc_optimize* macros in sequence.

 - **cc_standalone.sas** : is the file which calls the *cc_execute* macro and passes relevant parameters to run the *cc_data_prep*, *cc_forecast_demand*, and *cc_optimize* macros.

+## Support files

+This section will describe the Support files in the *mro_support_code* folder.

+- **cc_create_parms_simple.sas** : is a code to create the input_opt_parameters data.
+Note that this code does not include all the parameters defined in Table 1.
+Users can include additional parameters.
+Note that the parameters has to be added at the *level* in which they are defined.

+- **cc_import_data** : is a code to read the input data files and import them into the inlib folder.
+In this implementation, the *proc casutil* section of the code reads .csv input files and places them in the inlib folder.
+However, *proc casutil* section can be modified to read data from SAS data sets or other file formats.
+The macro variable *data_path* defines the path of the folder where the input files are stored and *inlib* defines the name of the library where input files should be imported.
+Users should set the *data_path* and *inlib* variables before executing this code.

+## Documentation files

+This section will describe the Documentation files in the *mro_documentation* folder.

+- **mro_formulation.tex** : is a .tex file to generate the bi-criteria mathematical formulation which is used to solve the problem.

+- **mro_fdd.docx** : is the functional design document which explains in detail about the problem and the solution methodology.

+- **mro_or_data_model.xlsx** : describes the data model for both input data tables and output data tables.

 ## References

-**Core Team**: Michelle Opp, Subramanian Pazhani, Natalia Summerville **Support**:
+**Core Team**: Michelle Opp, Subramanian Pazhani, Natalia Summerville
+**Support**: